Apply to PERFORM

 9. When will I be notified about whether or not my act made it into the Festival?

-All applicants will receive an email with the status of their application no later than January 20th 2020.
+All applicants will receive an email with the status of their application no later than late January, 2022.

 10. Are you taking host applications this year?

 Yes, we will be accepting host applications this year.
 You may apply for both a performance slot and a hosting slot.
 These submissions will be adjudicated separately.

 1. What are the time restrictions for submissions?

 The recommended maximum act length for solos is 4 minutes; your act may be shorter, and it may go over by a few seconds, but ideally submissions will be 4 minutes or less.
 Group acts are limited to no more than 5 minutes onstage.